 As you can imagine, the combination of formaldehyde and burnt cotton does not make for a pleasant taste sensation, while this should also serve as a warning that vaping on your device is no longer safe.

 The coil is old

-Possibly the simplest and most common reason for coils burning is their age.
+Possibly the simplest and most common reason for coils burning and making your vape taste burnt is their age.
 Nothing lasts forever and your coils are no different.
 Regular maintenance and cleaning will help to prolong the life of your coils.
 If it’s looking charred or rather dark coloured you may want to consider switching it out for a new one as it has probably passed its best.

 Not taking into consideration personal consumption habits, a coil should last an average of two-three weeks.
 Heavy users that don’t clean their coils will find themselves changing them significantly more frequently.
 The coils will start to produce a burnt tasting vapour when it begins to fail.

 The jury is still out on whether vaping on a burnt coil is actually bad for your health but the fact that it produces such a terrible taste is enough motivation to not vape on burnt out coils anyway.

 As mentioned briefly above, taking care of your coils will greatly improve their lifespan.
 Regularly cleaning them and keeping on top of the maintenance of the rest of your vape will ensure the maximum amount of use from each coil and help you avoid taking burnt hits from your vaporiser and save you money on coils by not having to replace them as often.
 Not cleaning the coils will make them more prone to clogging and bunging up.

 Most people will clean their coils by using a cotton bud soaked in alcohol and gently rubbing the coil clean and then washing it in clear hot water to remove any excess residue and alcohol.

 Priming the coils